 Thank you Markus, Anna (and of course the kids) for your hospitality, warmth and kindness.

 Before we arrived Markus had warned us to be hungry, that he was preparing a ‘real’ German lunch and we’d need empty bellies.
 He wasn’t kidding.
 Three courses, all delicious and all prepared by Markus.
-This guy has skills, it’s (more) evident now that I do not.
+This guy has skills, and it’s (more) evident now that I do not.

 Markus and Anna hosted friends and family for a rooftop BBQ on our first night in Villingen

-From Villingen we travelled to Triberg and did a high ropes course.
+From Villingen we traveled to Triberg and did a high ropes course.
 This was easiest the highest high ropes course we’d ever seen and was quite intimidating.
 It wasn’t easy but we made it through in one piece.
 The ‘most awesome’ award however goes to Anna who faced her fears (this was her first time on a ropes course) and flew through the level 5 zipline course screaming ‘girl power’ loudly (In German) and loving every minute of it.
 Thank you Anna for inspiring my girls with your courage.

 Another traditional German lunch on the back deck.
-Bread, meat and cheese what’s not to love?
+Bread, meat, and cheese what’s not to love?

-On our final night we went for dinner at the Oventhutte.
+On our final night, we went for dinner at the Oventhutte.
 Another traditional feast with an array of foods I couldn’t possibly pronounce but had no trouble eating.

-Thanks Markus!
-Lets not leave it 15 years next time ;).
+Thanks, Markus!
+Let’s not leave it 15 years next time ;).